Table of Contents

 By delving into vital benchmarking KPIs, including click-through rates, cost-per-click, and cost-per-acquisition, this priceless data dashboard will give you a greater understanding of the costs of your marketing efforts compared to your actual costs.
 Plus, metrics like click-through rate will also help you gauge how engaging or effective specific marketing initiatives are, allowing you to make the tweaks necessary for optimal promotional success.

 - Cost-per-Acquisition (CPA)

 For more intel on these business performance template examples, explore our full range of marketing dashboards.

 The finance department of any organization, regardless of industry or sector, is vital to sustainable success and economic fluidity.
 This financial report example offers a robust snapshot of your company’s capital structure in addition to how your existing assets are being managed.

 **click to enlarge**

-This essential product performance dashboard template closely monitors the two ratios (return on assets and return on equity) that will ensure you maintain control of your organization’s financial health on a continual basis, which, in turn, will not only help the business thrive but also give it the ability to deal with unexpected roadblocks or issues in a professional, productive manner.
+This essential template closely monitors the two ratios (return on assets and return on equity) that will ensure you maintain control of your organization’s financial health continually, which, in turn, will not only help the company thrive but also give it the ability to deal with unexpected roadblocks or issues in a professional, productive manner.

-The 4 visualizations depicted above prove how simple you can visualize all your company’s performance focused on capital and general overview of the balance sheet.
-By closely inspecting these crucial financial indicators, you can immediately understand how your company’s assets are managed and adjust your strategies accordingly, if needed.
+The financial graphs depicted above prove how simply you can visualize all your company’s growth that is focused on capital and a general overview of the balance sheet.
+By closely inspecting these crucial financial indicators, you can immediately understand how your company’s assets are managed and adjust your strategies accordingly if needed.